Mathématique: Chapter 48

 “How would I know?”
 Rush replied, watching Eli position his test circuit.

-“Well you know lots of stuff,” Eli said.
-“Promethean aka Ancient, trig, lots of fun stories about dead mathematicians and how they went insane that you seem to think are somehow motivating?
-But hopefully you see my point here, so I’m gonna say again, ‘does your swag have any DC voltage,’ and you’re gonna say—” he pulled out the final word like he’d hit some wall of infinite verbal potential.
+“Well, you know lots of stuff,” Eli said.
+“Promethean, trig, fun stories about dead mathematicians and the different ways they went insane that you seem to think are motivating?
+Hopefully you see my point here, so I’ll say again: ‘does your swag have any DC voltage,’ and you’ll say…” he pulled out the final word like he’d hit a wall of infinite verbal potential.

 “I have no idea,” Rush said.

 Eli sighed.
 “Well, it was worth a shot.
 Whatevs, man, I brought a coaxial DC block for the input so we don’t fry the crap out of our analyzer.
-I figure even so, there’s a somewhere between a seventy and one hundred percent chance that we screw up the mixer in this thing before we’re done.
+Even so, there’s somewhere between a seventy and one hundred percent chance that we screw up the mixer in this thing before we’re done.
 But let’s be real.
 I’m sure some idiot undergrad has done the same thing with much less excuse.”

 “Undoubtedly,” Rush said, his eyebrows lifting as he watched Eli set up the machine.
-“You seem to have learned an unexpected amount in a single semester at college.”
+“Y’seem t’have learned an unexpected amount in a single semester at college.”

 “I feel like you think that was a compliment,” Eli said.